N-Argyle/spectral/README.md

 ## Usage

 1. Place an empty cuvet (or solvent reference) in front of the light source
-2. Adjust the selection box to capture the spectrum
+2. Adjust the selection box to capture the just the rainbow of colors from the diffraction grating (CD).
+It doesn't work well if you capture the whole frame.
 3. Click "Capture Reference" to record baseline
-4. Replace with your sample cuvet
-5. Click "Capture Sample" to record sample spectrum
+4. Refill the cuvet with your sample and click "Capture Sample" to record sample spectrum
-6. View the absorbance tab to see results
+5. View the absorbance tab to see results
-7. Download data for further analysis
+6. Download data for further analysis

 ## Limitations

 - Wavelength calibration is approximate
 - Resolution is limited by webcam quality and diffraction setup
 - Best results require stable experimental conditions
-- Intended for educational purposes, not analytical accuracy
+- Intended for educational purposes, not analytical accuracy (it's really not that accurate)

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request, or fork the repo.
+I won't be actively maintaining this project, but I'll try to merge any PRs.

 ## License